Students taking this course can expect to acquire an

 Do not ask when grades are available.
 They will

-be in your inbox or handed back in class when they are
+be in your repository and on compass when they are available.

 |Machine Problems and Written Assignments (combined)||30%